Native Pay Methods

 Apple Pay

-Check if the Device is Compatible
+2. Check if the Device is Compatible with Apple Pay

 final isCompatible = await moneyHash.isDeviceCompatibleWithApplePay();